-Edinburgh Fringe reviews, from Julia Masli to Strategic Love Play
+Our latest Edinburgh Fringe reviews, from Julia Masli to Strategic Love Play

-A round-up of comedy and theatre as the Fringe comes to an end
+Isobel Lewis with a round-up of comedy and theatre as the Fringe enters its final stretch

+This year’s Fringe may have entered its home stretch, but there’s still a palpable buzz in the air.
+Sure, it might mostly be collective excitement about the thought of sleeping again, but with the nominations for the Edinburgh Comedy Awards having just been announced, it’s clear there’s still more to come.

+Among this review round-up, you’ll find five-star comedy from an Edinburgh resident, a pacey two-hander from a Succession writer, and an hour of clowning up for the Best Show prize.

 Krystal Evans: The Hottest Girl at Burn Camp – Monkey Barrel @ Hive ★★★★☆